learn-co-curriculum/dsc-sql-lab/README.md

 ### Query 5: Joining Customers and Orders

 Write a query that uses `JOIN` statements to get the customer name, order number, and status for all orders.
-For this example, stick to a simple left-join and avoid using sub-queries.
+For this example, stick to a simple join and avoid using sub-queries.

 - To ensure that your results will pass, make sure your output resembles the image below, __including the order of the column names__.